ElDokmak/LLMs/README.md

 2. **Quantization-Aware Training (QAT)**
    > incorporates the weight conversion process during the pre-training or fine-tuning stage, resulting in enhanced model performance.
 However, QAT is computationally expensive and demands representative training data.

-> In both cases the goal is to map FP32 into INT8.

 <!--
 ### 🔰 Naïve 8-bit Quantization